Pete Fairbanks: Tampa Bay Rays

 On June 29, 2019, Fairbanks pitched against the Tampa Bay Rays at Tropicana Field and caught the attention of the Rays' front office.
-On July 13, 2019, he was traded to the Rays for Nick Solak.
+On July 13, the Rangers traded Fairbanks to the Rays for Nick Solak.
 After the trade, he was assigned to the Durham Bulls.
 Fairbanks finished the 2019 season going 2–3 with a 6.86 ERA over 21 MLB innings.